Joy57/Cipher-Utility/README.md

 **Decryption using salt**
 ![salt decryption][usage2]

-if you would like to make sure your file wasn't corruption or changed due to encryption/decryption.
+if you would like to make sure your file wasn't corrupted or changed due to encryption/decryption.
 Type the following command

 sample.jpg is your original file and dec.jpg is your decrypted file.
 ```